 We all know that men and women see some things differently, both literally and figuratively speaking.
 A recent study sheds new light on the differences between the male and female brain regarding color perception.

 The female keeps insisting there is a huge difference between “island paradise” blue and “cerulean” blue while the male insists they look the same to him.
 This usually ends in one side throwing their hands up in frustration because the other side doesn’t listen to them.
 Is that really the case?

 Not according to neuroscientists who have completed new studies.
 In these studies, led by Brooklyn College psychology professor Israel Abramov, they found there are actual biological differences between how men and women perceive colors, in addition to things moving in front of them.

 This is because men need a longer wavelength of light reflecting off the colors in order to see the same hues as women do.
-For example, since the color wheel shows warm colors as reds and oranges, and these colors are often associated with longer wavelengths, women seemed to see more “red” in warm colors than men.
+For example, since the color wheel shows warm colors like reds and oranges, and these colors are often associated with longer wavelengths, women seemed to see more “red” in warm colors than men.
 Also, colors that would normally be on the “green” side of things appeared more yellow to men than women.

 The tests they ran for movement and distance consisted of flashing bars inside a bank of blinking lights, and men scored higher in the ability to not only track them better with their eyes but also determining details more accurately than women.

 This makes sense – women would need to be able to tell the differences in colors to make sure they didn’t bring home poisonous food, and men would need the ability to see animals far in the distance as it runs, and be able to see if the animal was worth the hunt.

 The visual cortex part of the brain, which controls your eyes and eyesight, is boosted more by testosterone and other male hormones – which means, on average, males are born with 25 percent more neurons in this part of their brain.
 This allows their visual cortex to develop in a different fashion than women’s.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.